pschanely/CrossHair/README.md

 A (wildly incomplete) list of present limitations.
 Some of these will be lifted over time (your help is welcome!); some may never be lifted.

 * Symbolic values are largely implemented as Python proxies.
 CrossHair monkey-patches the system to maintain a good illusion, but the illusion is not complete:
-  * Code that casres about the identity values (x is y) may not be fully analyzable.
+  * Code that cares about the identity values (x is y) may not be fully analyzable.
   * Code that cares about the types of values may not be fully analyzable.
-* Only function and class definitions at the top level are anlyzed. (i.e. not when nested inside other functions/classes)
+* Only function and class definitions at the top level are analyzed. (i.e. not when nested inside other functions/classes)
 * Only deteministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
   * In some cases, CorssHair can detect non-determinism and tell you about it.
 * SMT sovlers have very different perspectives on hard problems and easy problems than humans.